 A water main replacement is more complex than average plumbing work because it involves excavation.
 Here’s a quick rundown of how a technician would conduct your water main repair:

-1. They’ll excavate around the area where the pipe connects to the house.
+1. We’ll excavate around the area where the pipe connects to the house.

-Traditionally, technicians dig a trench to make these repairs, but some companies offer trenchless options.
+Traditionally, our technicians dig a trench to make these repairs, but trenchless repair is an option in many situations.

-2. They’ll calculate how much new pipe is needed.
+2. We’ll calculate how much new pipe is needed.

-They’ll measure for the right size and make a list of the fittings and connectors they’ll need.
+We measure for the right size and make a list of the fittings and connectors needed for your line.

-3. They’ll shut off the water at the main.
+3. We’ll shut off the water at the main.

 At this point, the technician will disconnect the pipe at both ends, drain it, and remove it.
 Then, they’ll lay the new pipe and reconnect it to the main using the proper connectors and tools.
 Finally, they’ll connect the new pipe to the actual house.

-4. After letting the glue set for a while, they’ll turn the water back on.
+4. After letting the new pipes set, we’ll turn the water back on.

-They’ll check to make sure they have completed the installation successfully and that nothing is leaking.
-If there are any issues, your technician will solve them right away.
+We check to make sure we’ve completed the installation successfully and that nothing is leaking.
+If there are any issues, your technician will solve them before filling the trench.

 Water main replacement is a complicated process.
 It involves not just your home’s plumbing, but your lawn as well.
-You’re going to want to find a local plumber that’s trusted and experienced enough to handle everything.
+We understand water main repair is a big expense for many families and we want your investment to last.

-If you’d like to talk to a local plumbing company that can live up to those expectations, give the team at Ben Franklin Plumbing a call.
-We’ve repaired and replaced countless water mains over the years.
-We’ll make sure your new water main works perfectly.
+Give the team at Ben Franklin Plumbing a call.
+We’ve repaired and replaced countless water mains in Dallas, Plano and McKinney over the years.
+We’ll make sure your new water main delivers clean water to your home for years to come.